cyberbotics/webots/docs/guide/object-factory.md

 - `screwLength`: Defines the length of the screw.

-- `enablePhysics`: Defines whether the screw should have physics.
+- `enablePhysics`: Defines whether the bolt should have physics.

 ### CapScrew